apache/pulsar/site2/docs/client-libraries-cpp.md

 | pulsar-client-devel | Static library `libpulsar.a` and C++ and C headers |
 | pulsar-client-debuginfo | Debug symbols for `libpulsar.so` |

-#### Deb
+#### Debian

-To build Debian packages:
+To build Debian packages, enter the following command.

 ```shell
 pulsar-client-cpp/pkg/deb/docker-build-deb.sh
 ```

-Debian packages will be created at `pulsar-client-cpp/pkg/deb/BUILD/DEB/`
+Debian packages are created at `pulsar-client-cpp/pkg/deb/BUILD/DEB/`.

 | Package name | Content |
 |-----|-----|